Half Slice Warning

 It does not serve us well to be casual about risks.
 You may think you’re a good enough paddler to run the same rivers in a half slice that you run in your puffy boat.
 You might get away with it for a long time.
 Rather than continuing to push your luck, maybe a conscious choice about what you’ll paddle in each type of boat will prevent the eventual bad outcome.

-Lee Baker, who taught the recent LCCC Swiftwater Rescue class, suggests that we subtract one from whatever class of whitewater we normally enjoy in our full-volume craft.
-This keeps you amused when you’re paddling on runs that are easy for you, while also lowering your risk.
+Lee Baker, who taught the recent LCCC Swiftwater Rescue class, suggests that when paddling a half slice we limit ourselves to one class lower whitewater than we normally enjoy in our full-volume craft.
+This strategy keeps you amused when you’re paddling on runs that are easy for you, while also lowering your overall risk.
 Using bigger boats for harder runs helps keep your risk from creeping up when you’re paddling anywhere near your edge.

 To keep your paddling time lighthearted, be conservative in your boat choices.
 You just might get to keep paddling a long time—and keep the same crew.